Global Times: Xinjiang no longer a remote corner, but a core area, hub in BRI: Xi

 Xi's visit to the Xinjiang region is a strong and significant indication that while maintaining prolonged stability and achieving economic development, Xinjiang region is stepping into a new phase of economic development and has been built as a core hub for the building of China's Belt and Road Initiative and the bridgehead for westward opening-up, Wang Yuting, associate professor of the Institute of Chinese Borderland Studies at the Chinese Academy of Social Sciences, told the Global Times.

-Soon after Xi's visit to Xinjiang in 2014, the second symposium on the region's work was held in May in Beijing and stressed long-term stability as the main goal for the region.
-Under this guidance, over the past eight years, the region has experienced fundamental changes, going from disturbance to social stability.

-After getting rid of the influence of terrorist attacks, Xinjiang and the whole western region of China have realized stability, laying the foundation for China to further boost its western region and deepen cooperation with Central and West Asian countries, said Wang Yuting, noting that Xinjiang's role as a core hub of the Silk Road Economic Belt has significant strategic value and meaning, especially amid the global changes brought by the Ukraine crisis.
+Xinjiang and the whole western region of China have realized stability, laying the foundation for China to further boost its western region and deepen cooperation with Central and West Asian countries, said Wang, noting that Xinjiang's role as a core hub of the Silk Road Economic Belt has significant strategic value and meaning.

-While Xinjiang has achieved social stability, safeguarding this hard-won situation is not easy, Wang Jiang, an expert at the Institute of China's Borderland Studies at Zhejiang Normal University, told the Global Times.

-Achieving long-term stability requires long-term prosperity, and to achieve long prosperity, the region should be integrated into the nation's development.
-Building it as a hub for westward opening-up aims to help it find new places in global trade and to break the US economic blockade on the region, Wang Jiang said.
+On Tuesday, Xi visited the Urumqi International Land Port.
+"The Belt and Road Initiative has yielded fruitful results since it was initiated.
+As the joint building of BRI continues to advance, Xinjiang is no longer a remote corner but a core area and a hub.
+What you have done is of historic significance," Xi said.

 SOURCE Global Times